-The RTPC for each subregion is made up of one elected and appointed representative from each jurisdiction within that subregion.
-One official from each transit agency and planning commissions also serve on some of the RTPCs, either as voting or nonvoting members.
-The RTPCs are groups that engage in multi-jurisdictional and collaborative planning work to improve the transportation system in Contra Costa and build consensus for projects and programs over the whole subregion.
-Each RTPC oversees one Action Plan, except for the Southwest Area Transportation Committee, which oversees two subregions (each with its own Action Plan).
+The RTPC for each subregion is made up of elected and appointed representatives from each jurisdiction within that subregion.
+Officials from transit agencies and planning commissions also serve on some of the RTPCs, either as voting or ex officio nonvoting members.
+The RTPCs are groups that engage in multijurisdictional and collaborative planning work to improve the transportation system in Contra Costa and build consensus for projects and programs over the whole subregion.
+Each RTPC oversees one Action Plan, except for the Southwest Area Transportation Committee, which oversees two.

 In addition to their responsibilities for preparing and updating the Action Plans, the RTPCs are involved in various transportation planning efforts.
-Central Contra Costa Transportation Committee, also known as the Transportation Partnership and Cooperation committee (TRANSPAC), for example, is involved in the Innovate I-680 project, and WCCTAC started Richmond ferry service and completed over- and undercrossing projects.
-In East County, TRANSPLAN continues planning for a link to Pittsburg/Antioch BART and improvements to SR-239 with Alameda and San Joaquin Counties.
-In the Southwest Area, work underway includes several bicycle and pedestrian overcrossings of major thoroughfares.
+The Central Contra Costa Transportation Committee, also known as Transportation Partnership and Cooperation (TRANSPAC), for example, is involved in the Innovate I-680 project and has completed improvements to the Iron Horse Trail, and WCCTAC started Richmond ferry service and completed over- and undercrossing projects along multi-use trails.
+In East County, TRANSPLAN continues to plan for a link to Pittsburg/Antioch BART, and in the Southwest Area, work underway includes several bicycle and pedestrian overcrossings of major thoroughfares.